sozonnyk/sty/README.md

 To get current proxy settings run the same command without proxy name.

-To turm proxy off for the current session, run:
+To turn proxy off for the current session, run:

 `. sty proxy off`